 LabKey performs the vast majority of product testing during the development cycle of a new release.
 The development of every new feature includes buddy testing, creation of automated unit tests, and creation of browser-based integration tests.
 Our automated servers run large suites of tests against every commit and even larger suites on a nightly and weekly basis to identify new bugs and regressions.
 We distribute monthly sprint builds to many clients, encouraging them to exercise these builds on their test servers and promptly report problems they find in new and existing functionality.
 After the fourth (stabilization) sprint, we push release candidates to some of our clients and ask them to validate these on their servers using their data.
 This culminates in LabKey making an official release of a build that has been tested thoroughly by us and our clients, typically occurring a couple weeks after the end of the stabilization sprint.

-Our clients often find bugs in released builds.
+Our clients nevertheless sometimes find bugs in released builds.
 In most cases, we fix these problems as part of the next release cycle.
 We don’t typically fix bugs in released products for several reasons: